 Kodak Portra 400 is the best-selling color film stock available.
 It is designed to capture skin tones and warm color tones, hence Portra being short for portrait.

-Portra 400 is the right film for the job because it is famously low-grain, and highly pushable.
-Shoot it anywhere from ISO 50 to 1600 (make sure to let your lab know the ISO), and you’ll get high-quality results with rich shadows.
+Portra 400 is the right film for the job because it is famously low-grain and highly pushable.
+Shoot it anywhere from ISO 50 to 1600 (make sure to let your lab know the ISO), and you’ll get high-quality results with rich shadow details like no other color film.
+Also, thanks to Kodak’s advancements in color film technologies, this film is virtually grainless when compared to other color films on the market.

 Lower ISOs will make the film less saturated, while higher ISOs will increase saturation, grain, and contrast.
 Read more about pushing and pulling film here.